ajanyan/pta/README.md

 # PTA Feedback
-A web app using php for getting feedback for PTA
+A web app using php for getting feedback form PTA